czadikem/Autiboy-Linux/almalinux/README.md

 chmod +x almalinux8-setup.sh
 sudo ./almalinux8-setup.sh
 ```
-After your computer has reboots Login
+After your computer has rebooted Login

-Then Launch Blender with Integrated Graphics Card and close it

-Then Launch VSCodium and close it

-Finally run the below in a Terminal in your Desktop Environment
+Run the following in a Terminal in your Desktop Environment

 ```./almalinux8-configure.sh```